Azure/azure-quickstart-templates/301-nested-vms-in-virtual-network/README.md

 <IMG SRC="https://azbotstorage.blob.core.windows.net/badges/100-blank-template/BestPracticeResult.svg" />&nbsp;
 <IMG SRC="https://azbotstorage.blob.core.windows.net/badges/100-blank-template/CredScanResult.svg" />&nbsp;

 This template will automate the deployment of a Virtual Machine to be a Hyper-V Host to be used for nested virtualization.
-Nested Virtual Machines will be able to communicate out to the internet and to other resoruces on your network.
+Nested Virtual Machines will be able to communicate out to the internet and to other resources on your network.

 The setup is completed based on the procedure from the article [Nested VMs in Azure Virtual Networks](https://docs.microsoft.com/en-gb/virtualization/hyper-v-on-windows/user-guide/nested-virtualization-azure-virtual-network)